Cokemonkey11/WurstDocs/_doc/manual/introduction.md

 ### Values and Types

 WurstScript is a statically typed language.
 This means variables can only hold values of the same type.
-Additionally since all types are determined at compiletime, incorrect assignments will throw errors at compiletime.
+Additionally since all types are determined at compiletime, incorrect assignments will throw errors.

 Wurst has the same 5 basic types (or primitives) as Jass: **null, boolean, int, real, string**